 Requires 60% of the preferred to vote on a variety of points like not to issue more shares.
 The issuance of debt (indebtedness) is capped at $500k that is normal too.

 There is a broad-based weighted average ratchet.
 This means if there is a down round, the investors will not get wiped out.

 Buffer basically can’t IPO unless it is worth at least $40m.
-The investment was at a $60m valuation that is fair.
+The investment was at a $60m fair valuation.